 All Works and making good shall be executed with materials and workmanship to the satisfaction of the SO Rep. Areas stained by the Works shall be washed or repainted.

-EXISTING FINISHES, FIXTURES AND FITTINGS
+EXISTING FINISHES, FIXTURES, AND FITTINGS

 Hacking of Existing Finishes

-Where hacking of existing finishes is required, Contractor shall use light pneumatic/electrical breakers of gross weight less than 7kg.
+Where hacking of existing finishes is required, the Contractor shall use light pneumatic/electrical breakers of gross weight less than 7kg.
 The Contractor shall plan the Works so that not more than 2 breakers are used at any one time for the Works in one building blocks unless otherwise approved by SO Rep.